 A first-time homebuyer in the eyes of a mortgage company is anyone who has not owned a primary home in the last three years.
-Here is the reality of what the first-time homebuyer really means.
-It’s your first house it’s nothing more than that unfortunately.
-The tax credits and the programs that were specifically for first time homebuyers several years ago have all since mostly evaporated.
-There are programs out their; state grant programs, and down payment aid programs; that do provide the ability to come in with little or no money down.
+Here is the reality of what the first-time homebuyer means.
+It’s your first house it’s nothing more than that, unfortunately.
+The tax credits and the programs that were specifically for first-time homebuyers several years ago have all since mostly evaporated.
+There are programs out there; state grant programs, and down payment aid programs; that do provide the ability to come in with little or no money down.
 But let us take a step back for a second and look at the bigger picture.
-If you are a first-time homebuyer with good credit and you have a respectable job.
+If you are a first-time homebuyer with good credit and have a respectable job.
 You also have little or no monthly debt, but you do not have any savings.
 Quite honestly you should not be buying a home.
 The reality of it is buying a home is something that requires careful meticulous consideration.
 It also requires a good foundational platform.
-Including favorable income, a respectable job and credit history.
+Including favorable income, a respectable job, and a credit history.

 If you bake cookies and you use too much sugar, they’re not going to come out right.
 Same thing with mortgages.
 You must have the right blend of cash, credit, and income to successfully buy a house in this 2022 real estate climate.

-Trying to fit you in on a state specific down payment program just because you can afford the mortgage payment does not necessarily mean that you should consider it.
-Let us say you can qualify for a state funded down payment aid program, it is true you might be able to buy a house with little down.
+Trying to fit you in on a state-specific down payment program just because you can afford the mortgage payment does not necessarily mean that you should consider it.
+Let us say you can qualify for a state-funded down payment aid program, it is true you might be able to buy a house with little down.
 You also must have money for closing costs.
 Meaning you might have to get a seller credit for closing costs.
-The 2022 real estate market presently is not supportive for getting seller credits.
-Low supply of homes on the market on a national level also means you’re going up against other offers that are putting more money down or coming up with money for closing costs.
+The 2022 real estate market presently is not supportive of getting seller credits.
+A low supply of homes on the market on a national level also means you’re going up against other offers that are putting more money down or coming up with the money for closing costs.
 This is a reality of first-time homebuyers looking for down payment aid programs or a way around the traditional formula end up realizing.
 This is ok because everyone must start somewhere.

-First time homebuyer program can get your foot in the door if you have a down payment.
-Money for closing costs is 3% down conventional loan or 3.5% down FHA loan.
+The first-time homebuyer program can get your foot in the door if you have a down payment.
+Money for closing costs is 3% down the conventional loan or 3.5% down the FHA loan.
 If you are a military veteran a 0% VA loan is an option.
 Provided that you have money in the bank.
-Number one thing is money in the bank that will help you buy a house.
+The number one thing is money in the bank that will help you buy a house.
 Start a 401K, an IRA, or a tyrant account.
 Not all but most employers will help contribute to such accounts.
-These are absolutely accounts that you can borrow from without any interest or penalties to buy your first home.
+These are absolute accounts that you can borrow from without any interest or penalties to buy your first home.
 Wait, and in the future get a lower interest rate and put yourself in a much better financial position.
 You want to work with a lender who understands where you are right now and can help articulate a plan for you in the future.